thiviyanT/IntelliGraphs/README.md

 ### WD-ARTICLES:

+# TODO: make sure cites relation is had_reference

+**TODO: Formalising inductive nodes**

 #### Natural language:
 - There is one or more triple with the relation `has_author`.
   - Exactly one node is the subject of all of these.
 Call this the article node.
-  - The article node is labeled '_article' or labeled with an IRI
+  - The article node is labeled '_article' or labeled with an IRI.  ***- Ask Peter if mutually exclusive **
   - The object of every has_author triple has a label starting with '_authorpos'
   - Every _authorpos node is the object of only this triple.
   - Every _authorpos node is the subject of exactly two triples:
        - One with the relation `has_name`.
 The object of this triple is an IRI or starts with `_author`
        - One with the relation `has_order`.
 The object of this triple starts with `ordinal_`
   - If there are n authorpos nodes, then taken together, all their ordinals coincide with the range from one to n inclusive.

-- There are zero or more triples with the relation `has_reference`.
+- There are zero or more triples with the relation `cites`.
     - The subject of all such triples is the article node
     - The object of all such triples is an IRI